Save big (up to $1,875) on small business tools with our free membership, business.com+

 How does cloud PBX work?

-Unlike a traditional telephone system, which uses copper landlines to transmit voice data, a cloud PBX uses your business broadband connection through one of the best internet service providers to route communications.
-With cloud or hosted systems, voice data from your device is transformed into encrypted data packets sent through your ISP’s network to establish a connection and maintain the call.
+Unlike a traditional telephone system, which uses copper landlines to transmit voice data, a cloud PBX uses your business broadband connection to route and manage calls over the internet.
+With cloud or hosted systems, voice data from your device is transformed into encrypted data packets that travel through your ISP’s network to connect the call and keep audio flowing in real time.

 Cloud PBX vs. on-premises PBX